cdl-geneseo/geneseo-dictionary/W/Wigger.md

 # Wigger

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wigger

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) One who imitates African American culture through clothing, music, or other aspects.